mitre/menelaus/README.rst

 predicted value (``y_predicted``) and a true value (``y_true``), at each update step.
 Note that this requirement is not true for the detectors in other modules.
 More detailed examples, including code for visualizating drift locations, may be found in the ``examples`` directory, as stand-alone python scripts.
+The examples along with output can also be viewed on the RTD website.

 Testing and Documentation